 Coping with Post-Graduation Stress

-There are a number of sources out there that describe post-graduation stress disorder as a real diagnosis affecting recent graduates overwhelmed by choices of what they should do once they’re off college campuses.
-Most post-graduation stress felt by graduates isn’t quite that serious, but it can still be a drain on you if you’re unprepared for this new chapter in your life.
-To help you enter into the “real world” a bit more confidently and with a little less anxiety, we’ve come up with some tips below on coping with post-graduation stress so that you’re able to spend more time thinking about what you’d like to do next than about how stressed out you feel.
+There are many medical diagnoses for post-graduation stress disorder, as the transition from college to the real world overwhelms graduates when it comes to making bigger life choices after leaving college campuses.
+Though not all post-graduation stress disorders are felt in the extreme, it can be mentally and emotionally draining if students are unprepared for a new chapter in life.
+To help you enter into the “real world” a bit more confidently and alleviate some anxiety, we’ve come up with some tips below on coping with post-graduation stress so that you’re able to spend less time worrying and more time focusing on prospective goals.

 Keep Things in Perspective

-You’re not the only recent graduate who has ever faced some stress and uncertainty after graduating from college.
-You’re not even the only recent graduate feeling that way right this minute.
-There are many others like you in the same boat, and many others who have come before you and successfully navigated that period of time right after college.
-Try to keep things in perspective when you’re freaking out after one too many questions of the “What are your plans now?” variety from your parents, family and friends.
-If you’re worried about your finances, join the club.
-Many young professionals who are years into their careers worry about the amount of money they’re making and the amount of money they’d like to be making.
-Don’t use your stress as an excuse to spend beyond your means.
-Stick to a budget so that you’re not adding credit card debt to the pile of things that already make you anxious.
+You are not the only recent graduate who has ever faced some stress and uncertainty after graduating from college.
+There are many others in your similar circumstance, and many others who have come before you have successfully navigated that period of time right after college.
+Try to keep things in perspective when your anxiety builds with questions such as, “What are your plans now?”
+If you’re worried about your finances, you are certainly not alone.
+Many young professionals who are years into their careers worry about their actual income versus their targeted income.
+However, excuse is not a justified reason in spending beyond your means.
+Stick to a budget so that you are not adding credit card debt to the list of things that are already anxiety-provoking.

 Confront the Future

-If you haven’t already, think about the kinds of things you could do with the major you chose in college.
+If you haven’t done so already, think about the kinds of things you could do with the major you chose in college.
 While many college students end up in careers unrelated to their majors, the obvious route you should start off on in your job search will be related to your field of study.
 Finding a job isn’t a science and sometimes it does take a while to find that perfect fit, so don’t feel discouraged if you’re not getting immediate calls back about your job applications and position queries.
-Try to think about what your goals are for your life after college, but be realistic as well.
-Most entry-level jobs come with entry-level salaries, for example, and while it’s fine to aspire to be someone who climbs up the corporate ladder, you do have to start somewhere.
-Confront the future confidently but with some common sense, as well.
+Try to think about what your goals are for your life after college, but also be very realistic.
+Most entry-level jobs come with entry-level salaries, but even CEOs start somewhere.
+Confront the future confidently and with common sense as well.